WPTravelteam/wp-travel/readme.txt

 Release Date: 19th March, 2021

 Fixes:
-* Fixed error if update from outdated version to latest.
+* Fixed error when updating from fairly older version to latest.
-* Dashicons icon in frontend replaced with Fontawesome.
+* Dashicons in frontend replaced with Font Awesome.
 * Fixed WP Travel customer is not being created even create customer enabled.

 = 4.5.5 =